 Frontend Pages

-The /posts/create page allows the logged in user to create posts. it allows users to upload 1 image and a simple caption for the post.
+The /posts/create page allows the logged in user to create posts.
+It allows users to upload 1 image and a simple caption for the post.

 Deployment